Learn how to get even more out of your Audiense Insights report

 - Location (Map)

-This graph shows the brands and individuals the audience members have a greater affinity to.
-The larger the affinity the greater these brands and influencers' reach is within your audience (meaning more of your audience loves them!).
-You can use this information to find influencers, potential partnerships and to understand the main affinities and interests your audience has.
-This information will be particularly useful in identifying the unique characteristics for naming your segments.
+This graph shows the brands and individuals the audience members have a greater affinity towards (who they follow).
+The larger the affinity, the greater these brands and influencers' reach is within your audience (meaning more of your audience loves them!).
+You can use this information to find influencers, potential partnerships, and keep an eye on competitor brands.
+This information will be particularly useful in identifying the unique characteristics for re-naming your segments.

-Note: You are able to order the profiles by uniqueness or by affinity (default setting).
+You are able to order the profiles by uniqueness or by affinity (default setting).
 If you select order by uniqueness the accounts are ordered based on our uniqueness algorithm in comparison to the baseline.
 If you select order by affinity the accounts are ordered based on the percentage of the audience which follow these accounts.
+You also have varying levels of uniqueness to use too.

-You are also able to filter by type of account and category:
+Paid users, are able to filter the Influencers and Brands by type of account, category, and more:

 - Type of account – this can be brands or individuals